volume-trader/QuantowerKB/quantower-algo/strategy-runner.md

 Another feature of the "Strategy runner" panel is an **Interactive mode**.
 It is situated in the footer of the panel and is enabled by default.
 This mode allows us to track the testing process more precisely and even control its speed.&#x20;

-The interactive mode gives a possibility to visualize the strategy’s actions using various panels of the Quantower terminal.
+The interactive mode gives a possibility to visualize the strategy’s actions using various panels of the VT-Terminal terminal.
 The **Speed slider** slows down or makes faster the process of historical data playback.
 The lowest value of Speed pauses the strategy and activates the “per-tick” (actually per “Build from” value) playback button.

 {% hint style="info" %}
 Please note, when you click the Stop button in backtesting mode, your strategy’s results will be erased and you won’t be able to access them anymore.